Blog

 Related reads: How to build (and grow) a job board with Webflow

-2. Affiliate sites
+2. Affiliate site

 An affiliate website offers an online store of products and resources in a specific niche.
 Think of them as digital boutiques catering to the tastes and interests of a select demographic.

 A great example of an affiliate site is Raymmar’s Reads — which functions as a digital book club where Raymmar shares books he likes and includes Amazon affiliate links.
-Raymmar uses 3D animations and nice color-shifting background transitions to make this simple site stand out.
+Raymmar uses 3D animations and color-shifting background transitions to make this simple site stand out.

-3. Membership websites
+3. Membership website

 If you’re looking for a great website idea to make money off of your content, building a membership website is a solid avenue.

-4. Online learning websites
+4. Online learning website

 Quite a few platforms out there will host online courses for you.
 But they come at a price.
 Why not launch your own site and avoid having to pay someone for what you could do on your own with a website builder like Webflow?